simai/laravel-env/README.md

 # simai-env

-`simai-env.sh` is a lightweight installer for Laravel projects on Ubuntu 20.04/22.04/24.04.
+`simai-env.sh` is a lightweight installer for PHP projects (Laravel optional; generic default) on Ubuntu 20.04/22.04/24.04.
 It provisions the full stack, configures a project, and supports cleanup mode — with no extra dependencies.

 ## What it installs
 - nginx